openstack-archive/stx-docs/doc/source/installation_guide/duplex.rst

 ::

-    $ sudo virsh start controller-0
+    $ sudo virsh start duplex-controller-0

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Accessing Virtual Server Consoles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The xml for virtual servers in stx-tools repo, deployment/libvirt, provides both graphical and text consoles.
+The XML for virtual servers in stx-tools repo, deployment/libvirt, provides both graphical and text consoles.

 Access the graphical console in virt-manager by right-click on the